complycube/complycube-android-sdk/README.md

 ##### Welcome stage

-This screen allows you to set a custom title and informative message to inform your customers about the KYC/identity verification process in more detail.
+This is the first screen of the flow.
+It displays a welcome message and a summary of the stages you have configured for the client.
+If you would like to use a custom title and message, you can set them as follows:

 ``` kotlin